-The sole purpose of this material is to inform, and it in no way is intended to be an offer or solicitation to purchase or sell any scurity, other investment or service, or to attract any funds or deposits.
+The sole purpose of this material is to inform, and it in no way is intended to be an offer or solicitation to purchase or sell any security, other investment or service, or to attract any funds or deposits.
 Investments mentioned may not be suitable for all clients.
 Any product discussed herein may be purchased only after a client has carefully reviewed the offering memorandum and executed the subscription documents.
-Morgan Stanley has not considered the actual or desired investment objectives, goals, strategies, guidelines, or factual curently consider the first associated with the investment objectives, goals, strategies, guidelines, or actually consider the first associated with the investment, as discussed in the applicable offering memorandum, and make a determination the investment, as discussed in the applicable offering memorandum, and make a determination their own particular circumstances, that the investment is consistent with their investment objectives and risk tolerance.
+Morgan Stanley has not considered the actual or desired investment objectives, goals, strategies, guidelines, or factual circumstances of any investor in any fund(s).
+Before making any investment, each investor should carefully consider the risks associated with the investment, as discussed in the applicable offering memorandum, and make a determination based upon their own particular circumstances, that the investment is consistent with their investment objectives and risk tolerance.

 This information is being provided as a service of your Graystone Institutional Consultant and does not supersede or replace your Morgan Stanley customer statement.
-The information is as of the date(s) noted and subject to daily m rket fluctuation.
+The information is as of the date(s) noted and subject to daily market fluctuation.
 Your interests in Alternative Investments, which may have been purchased through us, are generally not held here, and are generally not covered by SIPC.
-The information provided to you of included as a service to you, valuations for certain products may not be available; 2) is derived from you or another external source for which we are not responsible, and may have been modified to take into consideration capital calls or distributed amounts in addition to a fair value estimate; and 5) should not be relied upon for tax reporting purposes.
-Notwithstanding the foregoing.
-1) to the extent this report displays Alternative Investment positions within a Morgan Stanley Individual Retirement Account ('IRA''), such positions are held by Morgan Stanley Smith Barrey LLC as the custodian of your Morgan Stanley IRA; and 2) if your Alternative Investment positions (s) is held by us and is registered pursuant to the Securities Act of 1933, as amended, your Alternative Investment position(s) is covered by SIPC.
+The information provided to you: 1) is included as a service to you, valuations for certain products may not be available; 2) is derived from you or another external source for which we are not responsible, and may have been modified to take into consideration capital calls or distributions to the extent applicable; 3) may not reflect actual shares, share prices or values; 4) may include invested or distributed amounts in addition to a fair value estimate; and 5) should not be relied upon for tax reporting purposes.
+Notwithstanding the foregoing, 1) to the extent this report displays Alternative Investment positions within a Morgan Stanley Individual Retirement Account ("IRA"), such positions are held by Morgan Stanley Smith Barney LLC as the custodian of your Morgan Stanley IRA; and 2) if your Alternative Investment position(s) is held by us and is registered pursuant to the Securities Act of 1933, as amended, your Alternative Investment position(s) is

 Alternatives may be either traditional alternative investment vehicles or non-traditional alternative strategy vehicles.
-Traditional alternative investment vehicles may include, but are not limited to, Hedge Funds, Fund of Funds (both rogistered and unregistered), Exchange Funds, Private Equity Funds, Private Credit Funds, Real Estate Funds, and Managed Futures Funds.
-Non-traditional alternative strategy vehicles may include, but are not limited to, Open or Closed End Mutual Funds, Exchange-Traded and Closed-End Funds, Unit Investment Trusts, exchange listed Real Estate Investment Trusts (REIT's), and Master Limited Funds, Unit Investment Trusts, exchange listed Real Estate Investment vehicles.
-Non-traditional alternative strategy vehicles may include, but are of lir rited to, Open or Closed End Mutual Funds, Exchange-Traded and Closed-End Funds, Unit Investment Trusts, exchange listed Real Estate Investment Trusts (MLPs).
-These non-traditional alternative investment rusts (REIT's), and Master Limited Funds, Unit Investment Trusts, exchange listed Real Estate Investment attrategies and Funds, Unit funces from traditional alternative investment vehicles.
-Non-traditional alternative strategy vehicles may behave like, have characteristics of, or employ various investment strategies and options, which can increase volatility and the risk of investment loss.
-Characteristics such as correlation to traditional markets, in vestment strategy, and market sector exposure can play a role in the classification of a traditional security being classified as alternative.
+Traditional alternative investment vehicles may include, but are not limited to, Hedge Funds, Fund of Funds (both registered and unregistered), Exchange Funds, Private Equity Funds, Private Credit Funds, Real Estate Funds, and Managed Futures Funds.
+Non-traditional alternative strategy vehicles may include, but are not limited to, Open or Closed End Mutual Funds, Exchange-Traded and Closed-End Funds, Unit Investment Trusts, exchange listed Real Estate Investment Trusts (REITs), and Master Limited Partnerships (MLPs).
+These non-traditional alternative strategy vehicles also seek alternative-like exposure but have significant differences from traditional alternative investment vehicles.
+Non-traditional alternative strategy vehicles may behave like, have characteristics of, or employ various investment strategies and techniques for both hedging and more speculative purposes such as short-selling, leverage, derivatives, and options, which can increase volatility and the risk of investment loss.
+Characteristics such as correlation to traditional markets, investment strategy, and market sector exposure can play a role in the classification of a traditional security being classified as alternative.